Lincoln-Yuji/Linux-Config/README.md

-# My Config Setup
+# Configuration Repo for Stow

-Personal configuration files.
+Personal configuration files, that can be quickly setup using **Stow**.

 ## Cloning

-This repository may be cloned anywhere i.e. ~/.config
+This repository may be cloned anywhere, but it's usual to clone it into `~/.config`:

 ```bash
 cd ~/.config